paulmillr/micro-eth-signer/README.md

 // 0x26d930712fd2f612a107A70fd0Ad79b777cD87f6
 ```

+### Network and smart contracts

+We don't have _actual network code_ in the package:
+all network code is deferred to FetchProvider, which must be initialized with a
+method, conforming to built-in `fetch`.
+This means, you are able to completely control
+all network requests.

-### Fetch balances and history from an archive node
+#### Fetch balances and history from an archive node

 ```ts
 import { ArchiveNodeProvider, FetchProvider } from 'micro-eth-signer/net';